sjbrown/misc_work/resolution_cards/notes.md

 ### Proficiency:

-Classes seem very synthetic.
+"Classes" and "levels" of other RPGs seem very synthetic.
 Brains learn, muscles learn, the nervous system learns.
 People can step out of their comfort zones.
 People can try something new.
 We know we're going to fail at first, and as adults, a fear of failure usually holds us back.
 It's practice that makes us proficient.